sejbouchereau/Portfolio/README.md

 ### Profile

-Business Intelligence Analyst with a foundation in **IoT** and **AI**, specializing in designing clear, user-focused dashboards that drive informed decision-making.
+BI Analyst with a foundation in **IoT** and **AI**, specializing in designing clear, user-focused dashboards that drive informed decision-making.
 I structure and model data to surface meaningful insights quickly and effectively.

 Versatile, highly adaptable, and efficient in execution, I deliver reliable BI solutions with precision and clarity.